mfischelmayer/aerogear-push-helper/README.md

 // create a instance of the PushServer you like to connect PushServer pushServer = new PushServer("https://aerogear.example-server.at");

-// for the most administrative calls you need to authenticate via keycloack pushServer.setKeycloackCredentials( String username, String password, String clientId );
+// for the most administrative calls you need to authenticate via keycloak pushServer.setKeycloakCredentials( String username, String password, String clientId );

 // create the push administration service AergearAdminService admin = new DefaultAergearAdminService( pushServer );